tomcashman/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 test email
 ```

 Insert blank line after `Subject:`.
 This is the body of the email.
 Press `CTRL-D` to send message.
-Sometimes I need to press `CTRL-D` a second time after about 10 seconds if the message is not sent.
+Sometimes pressing `CTRL-D` a second time after about 10 seconds is needed if message is not sent.

 ### <a name="fail2ban"></a>Install Fail2ban